aristanetworks/avd/ansible_collections/arista/avd/docs/how-to/tower-integration.md

 ### Create virtual-environment

-It is required to create [virtual-env](https://medium.com/@mehdirashidi/setting-up-venv-in-awx-31c4f9952a46) to not impact other workflow already deployed on your Tower setup.
+It's required to create a [virtual-env](https://medium.com/@mehdirashidi/setting-up-venv-in-awx-31c4f9952a46); this will reduce any chance of impacting other workflows already deployed on your Tower setup.

 ```shell
 # Docker status